arkanelinux/pkgbuild/README.md

 git clone https://github.com/arkanelinux/pkgbuild.git
 ```
 ### 2. Build the package
-It is a good habbit to always inspect the PKGBUILd files, irrelevant of the source.
+It is a good habit to always inspect the PKGBUILd files, irrelevant of the source.
 It takes just a few minutes and can save you from your system getting rm -rf-ed.
 ```
 cd pkgbuild/os-installer
 makepkg